bjornedstrom/python-sha3/README.md

 This will require a C compilar, as usual, and also the Python development headers.

+Optionally, if you want to build a debian package:

+    debuild -d -us -uc

 ## Caveats

 While reference Keccak is tweakable and can hash bit strings, this